zulip/zulip/help/start-a-new-topic.md

 to mind are great.

 Note that topics are not available for [direct messages](/help/direct-messages).
-If you find yourself wanting topics in a PM, we recommend [creating a private stream](/help/create-a-stream).
+If you find yourself wanting topics in a DM, we recommend [creating a private stream](/help/create-a-stream).

 ## Related articles